 - One clove of garlic a day will help.
 If you have trouble eating garlic raw, cut it into small pieces so that they can be swallowed with some water.
 Taking garlic this way minimizes the taste, which can be powerful.

-This one may be the most difficult to do.
-However, if you can achieve a more raw food diet, fresh fruits and vegetables are effective in removing mercury and other toxic heavy metals from our bodies over time.
+Fresh fruits and raw vegetables are effective in removing mercury and other toxic heavy metals from our bodies over time.

-Fresh raw fruits and vegetables contain many beneficial nutrients that help mobilize and excrete mercury:
+They contain many nutrients that help mobilize and excrete mercury, such as:

 – Vitamin C